woss/fork-flyimg/docs/application-options.md

     - domain-2.com
 ```

-_Description:_ If `restricted_domains` is enabled, put your whitelisted domains in this list, subdomains are also ok.
+_Description:_ If `restricted_domains` is enabled, put your whitelisted domains in this list, subdomains are also OK.
 For the [Digital Ocean Provisioning Script](https://github.com/flyimg/DigitalOcean-provision) you can set the restricted domains at the droplet provisioning step.

 ### storage_system